Rotated Mean-Field Variational Inference and Iterative Gaussianization: Abstract

 \section{Abstract}

-We propose to perform mean-field variational inference (MFVI) in a rotated coordinate system that reduces correlations between variables.
-The rotation is determined by principal component analysis (PCA) of a cross-covariance matrix involving the target's score function.
-Compared with standard MFVI along the original axes, MFVI in this rotated system often yields substantially more accurate approximations with negligible additional cost.
+We propose an iterative Gaussianization method for sampling from unnormalized densities by repeatedly applying mean-field variational inference (MFVI) in rotated coordinate systems.
+At each iteration, the method selects a rotation, solves an MFVI subproblem in the rotated coordinates, and applies the inverse coordinatewise map to transform the current target closer to the standard Gaussian.
+The resulting algorithm provides a computationally efficient way to construct flow-like transport maps: it requires only MFVI subproblems, avoids large-scale optimization, and produces transformations that are easy to invert and evaluate.

-MFVI in a rotated coordinate system defines a rotation and a coordinatewise map that together move the target closer to Gaussian.
-Iterating this procedure yields a sequence of transformations that progressively transforms the target toward Gaussian.
-The resulting algorithm provides a computationally efficient way to construct flow-like transport maps: it requires only MFVI subproblems, avoids large-scale optimization, and yields transformations that are easy to invert and evaluate.
-In Bayesian inference tasks, we demonstrate that the proposed method achieves higher accuracy than standard MFVI, while maintaining much lower computational cost than conventional normalizing flows.
+The effectiveness of the procedure depends on selecting informative rotations.
+We develop an efficient PCA-type method that chooses rotations from the leading eigenvectors of a cross-covariance matrix involving the target's score function.
+Experiments on Bayesian posterior sampling tasks show that performing MFVI in the proposed PCA-rotated coordinate systems substantially improves over standard MFVI, and that the resulting iterative Gaussianization procedure provides accurate flow-like approximations at lower computational cost than {conventional} normalizing-flow variational approximations.